 - Poor = 10 points

-To enter the points available values for the four columns listed above (Excellent, Satisfactory etc.), hover the mouse over any of the four grade boundaries points cells that are specific to the criteria in question, a pencil icon will appear, click this and enter values for all the associated grade boundaries.
+To enter the points available values for the four columns listed above (Excellent, Satisfactory etc.), hover the mouse over any of the four grade boundary points cells that are specific to the criteria in question, a pencil icon will appear, click this and enter values for all the associated grade boundaries.

 By setting the point values for the four grade boundaries, the maximum points available per criterion are automatically assigned based on the highest value entered.
 In this example, the “Excellent” grade boundary was set as 25 points, so this becomes the maximum possible points value.

-For each grade boundary (Excellent, Satisfactory etc.) you should also add a description that identified how that assessment grading decision has been achieved.
+For each grade boundary (Excellent, Satisfactory etc.) you should also add a description that identifies how that assessment grading decision has been achieved.
 This can be done by hovering the mouse over the grading boundary and clicking on the pencil icon.

 For example: